 Step 1: Choose your recording options

-This opens the Camtasia recorder, which is automatically set to capture everything that happens on your screen.
-This is essentially the control center for your screen and audio recordings.
+This will open the Camtasia recorder, which is the control center for your video and audio recordings.

-The Camtasia recorder allows you to customize the controls for your recording.
+From here, the Camtasia recorder allows you to fully customize the controls for your recordings.

 Step 2: Select the region you want to record